 Students are expected to wear clothing in a neat, clean, and well fitting manner while on school property and/or in attendance at school sponsored activities.
-A student's appearance, including dress and hygiene, must not disrupt the educational process or compromise standards of health and safety.
 Students are to use discretion in their dress and are not permitted to wear apparel that causes a substantial disruption in the school environment.

-- Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Hats, coats, bandannas, sweat bands, and sunglasses may not be worn in the building during the school day. - The school does not prohibit hairstyles historically associated with race, ethnicity, or hair texture, including, but not limited to, protective hairstyles such as braids, locks, and twists.
-Students who disrupt the educational process or compromise standards of health and safety must modify their appearance. - Hair styles, dress, and accessories that pose a safety hazard are not permitted in the shop, laboratories, or during physical education. - Clothing with holes, rips, tears, and clothing that is otherwise poorly fitting, showing skin and/or undergarments may not be worn at school. - No bare midriffs, halters, or spaghetti straps, flannel/pajama pants. - Any physical appearance, which puts more attention on the individual with the possibility of distracting others from learning, will not be tolerated.
-Examples of this would be the use of extreme hair coloring and excessive lip and eye makeup. - The length of shorts or skirts must be appropriate for the school environment and be longer than a student's fingertips when resting arms at side. - No holes or threadbare material allowed above the area of a student's fingertips when resting arms at side. - Appropriate footwear must be worn at all times. - If there is any doubt about dress and appearance, the building principal will make the final decision. - Student whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject to discipline.
+- Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Hats, coats, bandannas, sweat bands, and sunglasses may not be worn in the building during the school day. - Hair styles, dress, and accessories that pose a safety hazard are not permitted in the shop, laboratories, or during physical education. - Clothing with holes, rips, tears, and clothing that is otherwise poorly fitting, showing skin and/or undergarments may not be worn at school. - No bare midriffs, plunging tops, halters, or spaghetti straps.
+Tank Top straps must be wider than two fingers width. - Any physical appearance, which puts more attention on the individual with the possibility of distracting others from learning, will not be tolerated.
+Examples of this would be the use of extreme hair coloring and excessive lip and eye makeup. - The length of shorts or skirts must be appropriate for the school environment and be longer than a student's fingertips when resting arms at side. - No holes or threadbare material allowed above the area of a student's fingertips when resting arms at side. - Appropriate footwear must be worn at all times. - If there is any doubt about dress and appearance, the building principal will make the final decision. - Students whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject to discipline.